 An unofficial report in June about possible lead in these toys may have parents worried, but don't clear your home of the spinners just yet.
 Tamara Rubin, a lead-poisoning-prevention advocate who is not affiliated with any university or research institution, home-tested 11 fidget spinners and found unusually high amounts of lead in two of these.
 Even so, Rubin's findings have not been replicated nor peer-reviewed; and Rubin only tested 11 spinners.
 You can read more about possible lead in fidget spinners in this Live Science article.

 A bigger concern may be the risk of kids choking on some of the spinner's small parts.
 The U.S. Consumer Product Safety Commission, is looking into reports of children choking on parts that have popped out of a fidget spinner, said Patty Davis, the CPSC's acting communications director.
+And on Aug.
+10, 2017, the CPSC released safety guidelines for fidget spinners, warning that the toys could be choking hazards and so kids under 3 should not play with them.
+The CPSC also said that the toys should not be put in the mouth, regardless of the person's age.

 Here are some tips from the Toy Association for keeping your kids safe while fidget-spinning: Follow age labels; shop at reputable stories (where you'll find toys that passed U.S. testing); follow tips for light-up spinners (make sure the spinner's battery is locked in the toy); check for broken parts (which can be a choking hazard).

 Editor's Note: This article was first published on May 1, and has been updated with information about school bans and kids' attention spans as well as safety concerns.
+More recently, the article was updated with information about a review study about fidget spinners as well as safety guidelines released by the Consumer Product Safety Commission.

 Original article on Live Science.